stef-cruz/open_rent/TESTING.md

 #### General bugs

-- When user is logged in and navigates to page http://ci-milestone3.herokuapp.com/login, error message was being displayed.
-This was corrected to redirect to profile.
+- When user is logged in and navigates to page http://ci-milestone3.herokuapp.com/login and http://ci-milestone3.herokuapp.com/register, error message was being displayed.
+This was corrected to show 404 page instead.